att/MkTechDocs/docsbuild/introduction.md

 ## What is it?

 **MkTechDocs** is an open framework for collating and transforming markdown.
-It can be used for managing large complex technical documentation projects with dependencies, producing light documentation, or easily and quickly combining and transforming existing Markdown files into a styled webpage or PDF document.
+You can use it to manage complex technical documentation projects with dependencies, produce light documentation, or combine and transform existing Markdown files into a styled webpage or PDF document.

 ## Features